Jump-Start Your Journey Toward a Sober Lifestyle This Spring

 Quitting Abruptly Can Be Dangerous

-While some people believe that they can “stop using whenever they want,” abruptly quitting can be dangerous depending on the substance and how long they’ve used it.
+While some people believe that they can “stop using whenever they want,” abruptly quitting without professional help can be dangerous depending on the substance and how long they’ve used it.
 In some instances, restricting alcohol or drug use completely can result in moderate to severe withdrawal symptoms, which can become fatal in some cases.

 To Meet People Who Understand Your Experiences